Recommended Network Switch

 Overview/Introduction

-This article will help students looking to expand the number of ports in their room by knowing what the Ursinus IT team recommends to look for in a network switch when purchasing one.
+This article will help students looking to expand the number of ports in their room by explaining what the Ursinus IT team recommends when looking to purchase a network switch.

-Most dorm rooms are allotted a single network port per room.
-This is due to the growing prevalence of wi-fi adoption, and space on our equipment rack for these physical connections, thus we have limited the number of network ports in each room to one; and unfortunately cannot expand the number of ports if occupants of a room have more than one device they wish to connect physically to the network.
+Most dorm rooms are allotted a single network port.
+This is due to the growing prevalence of Wi-Fi adoption and the space requirements on our equipment rack for these physical connections.
+Unfortunately, we cannot expand the number of ports even if occupants of a room have more than one device they wish to connect physically to the network.

-However, students are allowed to purchase a small network switch of their own in order to expand the number of connections to devices to that single port in their room.
-We do however, have some recommended guidelines to follow so the correct network switch can be purchased.
+However, students are allowed to purchase a small network switch of their own in order to expand the number of connections available to that single port in their room.
+We have some recommended guidelines to follow so the correct network switch can be purchased.

 What we recommend

-When looking for a switch we at Ursinus IT recommend making sure that no matter how many ports the switch may have, that they should all support gigabyte speeds.
-There are very few out there now a days that don't have all their ports supporting gigabyte speed but sometimes a switch might only support gigabyte speeds on only one or two ports and not across all of them.
-So just make sure to read the description thoroughly before you make a purchase
+When looking for a switch, we recommend making sure that no matter how many ports the switch may have, that they should all support gigabyte speeds.
+There are very few out there that don't have all their ports supporting gigabyte speeds, but sometimes a switch might only support gigabyte speeds on one or two ports and not across all of them.
+Therefore, make sure to read the description thoroughly before you make a purchase.

-Make sure that the switch is an unmanaged switch, or a dumb switch as we like to call it.
-A managed switch usually will have extra bells a whistles like vlan assignment, or a management software component to it.
-Do not purchase this switch because as soon as you try to plug it in, the port will be automatically disabled by our equipment.
+Also, make sure that the switch is an unmanaged switch, or a dumb switch as we like to call it.
+A managed switch, by contrast, will usually have extra bells and whistles like vlan assignment or a management software component to it.
+Do not purchase this type of switch because as soon as you try to plug it in, the port will be automatically disabled by our equipment.

 NOTE: There will be no exceptions to allow a managed switch to connect to the Ursinus network.